UCR-Robotics/ee144/docs/lab3.rst

    - For example, passing point [3.96, 3.94] is approximately equivalent to passing point [4, 4].

 #.
 The required waypoints for square trajectory are [4, 0], [4, 4], [0, 4] and [0, 0]; sequence matters.

 #.
-The circular trajectory should be centered at point [0, 2] and have a radius of 2m.
-   10 waypoints are evenly selected on this trajectory, in a counter-clockwise sequence.

-#.
 The time limit for the submitted script is set to 5 mins.